To diagnose vaginitis, your health care provider is likely to:

 You'll need prescription medication to treat trichomoniasis, bacterial vaginosis and vaginal atrophy.
 If you know you have a yeast infection, you can take these steps:

-Use an over-the-counter medication specifically for yeast infections.
+Use a medication specifically for yeast infections that you can get without a prescription.
 Options include one-day, three-day or seven-day courses of cream or vaginal suppositories.
-The active ingredient varies, depending on the product: clotrimazole (Gyne-Lotrimin), miconazole (Monistat 1) or tioconazole (Vagistat-1).
+The active ingredient varies, depending on the product: clotrimazole, miconazole (Monistat 1) or tioconazole (Vagistat).

 Some products also come with an external cream to apply to the labia and opening of the vagina.
 Follow package directions and complete the entire course of treatment, even if you're feeling better right away.